Hironori-Sushiki-S11/RSA-2048-Collapse-S11/ADAPTIVE_ADDRESS_SCALING_REPRODUCIBILITY.md

-# IKERUSIKI Adaptive Address Scaling — Reproducibility Guide
+# IKERUSIKI Adaptive Address Scaling - Reproducibility Guide

 ## Purpose

-This package closes the public reproducibility gap for the finite-corpus scaling runs reported in Verification063 and Verification064.
+This package provides a directly runnable public reproducer for the finite-corpus scaling results archived as Verification063 and Verification064.

-It reproduces the observed Adaptive Address trajectories at:
+It reproduces the observed Adaptive Address structural trajectories at:

 - 32768-bit
 - 65536-bit